Office: MB 255

 Phone: (519) 661-2111 x84321

-Rachel Mallon, soprano, has performed in operas, concerts, oratorios, and attended workshops in art song and vocal pedagogy, across North America, Europe and the Middle East.
-Role highlights include Fiordiligi, Paquette, Pamina, Helena and even Lily in The Secret Garden.
-Ms. Mallon has studied voice with a number of well-known teachers; among them she cites Ruth Falcon and Wendy Nielsen as her strongest influences.
-She frequently works with coaches from the Metropolitan Opera.
-Ms. Mallon has received numerous scholarships and awards for her singing and teaching.
+Soprano Rachel Mallon performs a diverse repertoire, including operatic roles, concert and oratorio alongside attending workshops/conferences in art song and vocal pedagogy, throughout North America, Europe and the Middle East.
+Role highlights include Fioridiligi, Pamina, Helena and even Lily in The Secret Garden.
+Ms. Mallon has received numerous national scholarships and awards for her singing and teaching.

-Ms. Mallon holds a MMus in voice performance from Western University.
-She is a member of NATS and an active adjudicator in Canada.
-Ms. Mallon has been teaching voice performance for the Don Wright Faculty of Music since 2004.
+Ms. Mallon holds a BMUS in Voice Performance, With Distinction, and a MMUS in Voice Performance.
+She is a member of NATS and an adjudicator in Canada.
+She has been teaching voice performance for the Don Wright Faculty of Music since 2004.